 Many of today’s most popular gas station brands can trace their roots back to Standard Oil.
 Broken up in 1911 by the Sherman Antitrust Act, Standard Oil was split into 34 ‘Baby Standards’.

 Standard Oil of California turned into Chevron, Standard Oil of Jersey turned into Exxon, and Standard Oil of New York turned into Mobil.

 The hotel landscape faces much more consolidation than gas stations and grocery stores.
 Hampton Inn & Suites is the top hotel chain in terms of the number of locations in 22 states.
 Originally started as a budget hotel by the Holiday Corporation (parent company to Holiday Inn), through a series of mergers and acquisitions, Hampton Inn came under the ownership of Hilton Worldwide in 1999.

 Super Motel 8 comes in as the 2nd most popular chain, with a stronghold in 10 Midwestern states.
 Best Western is in a close third with the most number of hotels in 9 western states.

 Check out the blog post Top 3 Most Popular Fast Food Chains By State.
 Surprisingly enough, the #1 most popular quick-service restaurant in terms of the number of locations isn’t McDonald’s!

 Want to visualize the data or analyze it for retail site selection purposes?
-Download Points-of-Interest & foot traffic insights (like visitor counts, dwell times, and distances traveled) from SafeGraph’s Data Bar.
-Use coupon code TopChainsDataGainz on checkout to get $50 worth of free data (no credit-card needed on checkout).
+Download points of interest & foot traffic insights (like visitor counts, dwell times, and distances traveled) from SafeGraph’s Shop.